Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/parameters.rst

 .. figure:: images/param_1.png

-.. note:: In the Figure above, the flow values where changed to match the table
+.. note:: In the Figure above, we did not keep the units of our parameters
-          values going from L/min to ml/min.
-Unless changed the default units are in L/min.
-We changed both the units and the values but they could have stayed at their inputted values from earlier.
+          consistent.
+In some cases, ml was used and in others liters was used.
+          This is okay.
+The application converts all units to a "base" unit in the background and performs all calculations at that base level.